 About Hal Howland

-Hal Howland's award-winning collections After Jerusalem: Short Fiction, Landini Cadence: A Rich Castillo Threesome, and The Sculpture Gardener: Short Fiction were published between 2008 and 2015.
-The tenth edition of his celebrated memoir The Human Drummer: Thoughts on the Life Percussive appeared in 2019.
-A new nonfiction work, True West: A Cultural Reckoning, was published in 2020.
-Howland's master's thesis, "The Vibraphone," the definitive history of the instrument, appears in Percussionist (summer and fall 1977).
-Since 1978 he has contributed to ArtSpirit, Culture, Internet Generations, the Key West Citizen, Key Wester, L'Attitudes, Modern Drummer, Music Retailing, Percussion, Percussive Notes, Scene, The Secret of Salt, Solares Hill, Sticks & Mallets, Talking Drums, and Unicorn Times.
+Howland's master's thesis, "The Vibraphone," the definitive history of the instrument, is published in Percussionist (summer and fall 1977).
+Since 1978 he has contributed to ArtSpirit, Culture, the Key West Citizen, Key Wester, L'Attitudes, Modern Drummer, Music Retailing, Percussion, Percussive Notes, Scene, The Secret of Salt, Solares Hill, Sticks & Mallets, Talking Drums, and Unicorn Times.

 Howland was born on August 30, 1951, in Washington, D.C.
 He showed a love of music about the age of four, studied the piano from age eight, and began to play drums, guitar, and bass at twelve.
 He has performed and composed classical, avant-garde, jazz, rock, pop, and folk music in America, Europe, and the Middle East.
 Howland received his B.A. in music from James Madison University in 1973 and his M.A. in music history from Catholic University in 1976.
 Among his teachers were Fred Begun (National Symphony Orchestra), Kenneth Krohn (Israel Philharmonic), and Bill Reichenbach (Charlie Byrd Trio).